 CUS now recommends CrashPlan as an automatic backup system for faculty and staff.
 Learn all about CrashPlan here!

-For users who require additional backups, ACS will provide backup software and an external hard drive.
-For Mac users, we support a program called SuperDuper!, while we support a built-in program called Backup Utility on Windows.
-Contact ACS for help finding the best backup solution for your needs.
+For users who require additional backups, CUS can provide backup software recommendations and an external hard drive.
+For Mac users, we recommend and support Time Machine backups.
+For Windows users, we recommend a built-in program called Backup Utility.
+Contact CUS if you have questions about your backups.

 Recommendations for Students/Personal Computers

 |Google Drive (Reed account)||Unlimited||Free||Remote||Automatically syncs files, saves old revisions, requires internet connection|

 |Cloud Backup (BackBlaze, Carbonite, CrashPlan)||Unlimited||Varies||Remote||Data is backed up automatically, but this requires an internet connection|

 |CD (burning instructions)||900MB||~$1.70||Local||Portable, easily scratched|

 |USB Flash Drive||1GB-1TB||$3-$40||Local||Fast, portable|

 |External Hard Drive||50GB-8TB||$30-$100||Local||Fast, high capacity, somewhat portable|

 - Don't forget to save a document frequently while working on it.